NCAR/CTSM-Tutorial/README.md

 We'll also learn how to:
 - Visualize results,
-- Analize model output, and
+- Analyze model output, and
 - Make simple code modifications.

 This video will walk you through the initial steps of the tutorial, but the steps for quick start are also summarized below.